onekk/nurbs-ng/README.md

 ### Rationale ###

-It is a long term project as the original micorelly WB has some flaws:

-  * Is not adapted to python3.

-  * Custom interface (miki) is not working anymore.

-  * Many images are lacking and some test present are relying on absent test files.

-  * There is not trace of the german manual that was supposed to explain some things.

-So a total rewrite is needed, after some hour of work on the WB as it was, it is probably better to rework if from the base, adding things gradually.
+After some hour of work on the WB as it was, and banging my head with old code I've resolved in doing a complete rewrite.

 ### Acknowledgement ###